Peninsula Active Learners (PALs) Program now in session. Register today!

-All Summer Boost students are welcome to begin September 11, 2017.
 We begin at 2:40 PM in the cafeteria.
 All students attending must have turned in their completed 2017-2018 enrollment form.
-LBE enrollment form or OPE enrollment form.

-Teachers will be inviting new students by the first of October.
-If you are interested in attending our literacy focused after school program please contact the Site Coordinator.
+Teachers have been inviting new students.
+If you feel your child could benefit from our literacy-focused after school program please contact the Site Coordinator at your school.
 All transportation requests take 24 hours to implement.

 Ocean Park Elementary contact email@example.com

 Long Beach Elementary contact firstname.lastname@example.org

 2017-2018 PAL calendar (darkened dates are program days)

 Ocean Beach School District’s six-week Summer Boost program is over and in an effort to share how truly amazing our partners are, I would like to acknowledge everyone in a brief rundown of our summer adventures.
 In addition to our student’s daily practice of literacy and S.T.E.M., once a week, students went on a morning Career Investigation Walk.
 These short visits to local businesses gave students a peek at jobs/careers in their neighborhood.
 We received a lot of information about many different jobs including why learning to read, work in teams, perform mathematics, and using manners are important to businesses.
 It was incredible to hear students as they reflected on their experiences and thought of their futures.
 I got goosebumps when I heard an Ocean Park girl exclaiming “I am going to be a fire fighter; did you see there were women fire fighters there?”.

 Our students were wowed with information about many jobs this summer.
 Thank you for taking time out of your very busy schedules to prepare and educate our students in your area of expertise.
 Your efforts will go a long way when these children are considering the inevitable question of what do I want to do when I grow up.